-Also, it is possible that, charmed by what marketing automation can do, you might deploy spammy tactics that will put your business in a blacklist.
+Also, it is possible that, charmed by what marketing automation can do, you might deploy spammy tactics that will put your business on a blacklist.
 So, be sure to send only relevant emails to your target audience at the right time.

 Automation can be pointless if you don’t have the right processes and design in place to convert leads into customers, or, generally, maximize the result of your efforts.

-Moreover, when you are aimless, the process may seem to be too expensive with a not so promising result.
+Moreover, when you are aimless, the process may seem to be too expensive with a not-so-promising result.
 So, set your goals right, be specific, and take the correct approach.
 Track and measure results.

 Automation is no panacea for all online marketing ills.
 As with every tool, its goal is to help you optimize what you previously did manually.
 If the process is wrong, automation tools won’t save the day.

 Learn more about how you can avoid common mistakes in the process of automating your business.